INFORMSJoC/2022.0200/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation (https://doi.org/10.1287/ijoc.2022.0200) by K. Postek and S. Shtern.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper
+'First-order algorithms for robust optimization problems via convex-concave saddle-point Lagrangian reformulation' (https://doi.org/10.1287/ijoc.2022.0200) by K. Postek and S. Shtern.
 The snapshot is based on (https://github.com/tkralphs/JoCTemplate/commit/f7f30c63adbcb0811e5a133e1def696b74f3ba15) in the development repository.

-**Important: This code is being developed on an on-going basis at https://github.com/tkralphs/JoCTemplate.
-Please go there if you would like to get a more recent version or would like support**

 ## Cite